 2015 Caution: Transition from ICD-9-CM to ICD-10-CM/PCS Coding

 On October 1, 2015, the United States transitioned from ICD-9-CM1 to ICD-10-CM/PCS2.
+The graphics demarcate this transition with statistics reported using ICD-9-CM coding identified as "ICD-9" on the graphs and statistics reported using ICD-10-CM/PCS coding identified as "ICD-10" on the graphs.
 The 2015 rates of stays per 100,000 population and average statistics for hospitalization type in this section of HCUP Fast Stats are based on the first three quarters of data with ICD-9-CM codes only (January 1, 2015 to September 30, 2015).
 The number of inpatient stays by hospitalization type in 2015 is not reported because the statistics are not based on full year data.
 Statistics for all other characteristics include data for the full 2015 calendar year since these statistics are non-clinical, and therefore not impacted by the transition to ICD-10-CM/PCS.
 More information on the impact of ICD-10-CM/PCS is available on the HCUP User Support (HCUP-US) Web page for ICD-10-CM/PCS Resources.

 1 International Classification of Diseases, Ninth Revision, Clinical Modification